This policy is reviewed and approved by the School’s Governing Body every year.

 - A reminder of school rules

-- Sitting with a member of staff away form an activity
+- Sitting with a member of staff away from an activity

 - Involving the head teacher